Sportsbook Glossary

 No action

-A wager that is cancelled because the event didn't happen or certain conditions of the wager were not met.
+A wager that is canceled because the event didn’t happen or certain conditions of the wager were not met.

 Odds